jonnonz1/nz-statute-book/acts/public/2004/forests-amendment-act-2004.md

 (2) Section 6 of the Forests Amendment Act 1995 is consequentially repealed.

 ### 15 Records
-(1) Section 67Q(1) of the principal Act is amended by inserting, after paragraph (a), the following paragraph:.
+(1) Section 67Q(1) of the principal Act is amended by inserting, after paragraph (a), the following paragraph:
   (ab) timber harvested from areas of land subject to a sustain-able forest management permit; and (2) Section 67Q(2) of the principal Act is amended by adding the words or permit.